 Setting goals for your content marketing campaign is better known in the industry as establishing Key Performance Indicators or KPIs.
 KPIs essentially answer the question, What do you want to achieve with your content?

 KPIs must be measurable and time-specific.
-For example, 1,000 new (aka unique) website visitors in May by creating four keyword-optimized, niche-specific blog posts.
+For example, gain 1,000 new website visitors in May by creating four keyword-optimized, niche-specific blog posts.

 Common KPIs to consider in your content marketing strategy:

-Content marketing has proven to be one of the most effective ways of promoting and growing a business.
-The most important thing to keep in mind that your content needs to be relevant and useful for your target audience.
+Having a content strategy is one of the most effective ways of promoting and growing an online business.
+The most important thing to keep in mind is that your content needs to be relevant and valuable for your target audience.

 Cyndi, Owner of Ascent StoryCraft